bradleyhodges/api-manager/linting/README.md

    - This command will use `nodemon` to watch for changes in PHP files in the root directory and automatically run PHPStan to check for code issues.

+6. **Run PHPStan Automatically**:
+   - To run Rector and check for potential improvements and refactoring opportunities, run:

+     ```bash
+     composer rector:dry-run
+     ```

+   - This will show you what changes Rector would apply without actually modifying the files.

+   - To apply the suggested changes, run:

+     ```bash
+     composer rector
+     ```

 ## Summary 🎯

 - **PHPStan** is used for automatic linting to ensure code quality.
+- **Rector** is used for automated code refactoring, improving code quality, type safety, and security.
 - **nodemon** watches for file changes and triggers PHPStan automatically.
 - **linting/** directory contains all the configuration and tools related to linting.
 - Follow these steps to set up the environment and start working with the project.